Banjar, India

 Farming and horticulture are a major source of the local economy along with government jobs and recently booming tourism industry.
 Major horticulture produce in the lower reaches is centred around pomegranates, plums, pears, apricots, persimmons, walnuts while apples has been the major crop in the upper reaches.
 Trout fish farming has also become a part of the local economy in the region.

 Geography

-Banjar is located at 31.63°N 77.35°E. It is situated at a height of 1356 meters (4515.48 feet) from sea level.
+Banjar is located at 31.63°N 77.35°E. It is situated at an average height of 1,435 metres (4,708 ft) from sea level.
 The place lies on the alternate route to Kullu from Shimla.
 The main route is via Bilaspur and Mandi.
 The alternate route goes from Theog, Aani, Jalori Pass, Banjar and joins the main route at Aut.